Secret Management

 count = length(local.parameters)

-name = "/jenkins-ssm-sync/tech-demo/${local.parameters[count.index]}"
+name = "/github-ssm-sync/tech-demo/${local.parameters[count.index]}"

 description = "Demo secret: ${local.parameters[count.index]}"